dhthwy/r/README.md

 You defiled something very special to me.

-I provided my whole map after a long time.
+I provided my whole map after a long time patient.
 Later on it was 'taking dat.'
 I know god damn well it was on purpose.
 You had time to eat some dick, but no time for grace and freedom.

 Your character IS ASS.
 "